 You can also open the Apple Watch app on your iPhone, tap My Watch, go to General > Reset, then tap Erase Apple Watch Content and Settings.

 If you can’t access the Settings app on your Apple Watch because you’ve forgotten your passcode, put your Apple Watch on its charger, then press and hold the side button until you see Power Off.
-Firmly press the Power Off slider, then lift your finger.
-Tap Erase all content and settings.
+Press and hold the Digital Crown, then tap Reset.

 After the reset finishes and your Apple Watch restarts, you need to pair your Apple Watch with your iPhone again—open the Apple Watch app on your iPhone, then follow the instructions shown on your iPhone and Apple Watch.

-If you have an Apple Watch with a cellular plan, you can remove it at any time.
+If you have an Apple Watch with cellular, you can remove the cellular plan at any time.

 Open the Apple Watch app on your iPhone.

 Tap My Watch, tap Cellular, then tap next to your cellular plan.

 Tap Remove [name of carrier] Plan, then confirm your choice.